graphql/graphql-spec/spec/Section 5 -- Validation.md

 Field Selections must exist on Objects, Interfaces, Unions and Tagged Types

+Note: Tagged types define members which are queried with field selections.

 **Formal Specification**

 * For each {selection} in the document.